bvassilo/IoT-Course-AIoT-project/README.md

 1. Follow the folder and files structure guideline which can be found in `data/README.md`.
 2. Instantiate a `mongod` primary daemon process for the MongoDB system.
-3. Based on the instructions in `01_dataset_creation.ipynb`:
+3. Based on the instructions in `aiot_dataset_creation.ipynb`:
    1. Create the database and the collection you will save your data.
    2. Transform the data in the proper MongoDB's document format.
    3. Upload the data to your collection.

-Note: Use the MongoDB Compass GUI to check your databases and collections:
+**Note**: Use the MongoDB Compass GUI to check your databases and collections:

 * https://www.mongodb.com/products/compass